Qumulo/docs/hardware/c-192t-c-432t-k-432t/replacing-hardware-components.md

 1. Install the replacement chassis in an appropriate location in your server rack.

-1. Starting with the top drawer, transfer the HDDs from each tray in the original chassis into a corresponding slot in the replacement chassis.
+1. Starting with the top drawer, transfer the HDDs from each tray in the original chassis into a corresponding bay in the replacement chassis.
 For more information about drive bays, see [C-Series Drive Diagrams](https://care.qumulo.com/hc/en-us/articles/360020198853) on Qumulo Care.

    {% include important.html content="Work on one drawer at a time.
 If you apply 2 kg (or more) of downward force to a drawer, it might deform while opened." %}